Roll20/help.roll20.net/_posts/2012-09-05-terms-of-service.markdown

 #Intellectual Property Rights

-##Who owns Tailor Made materials?
+##Who owns Orr Group materials?

-Tailor Made materials are all the information, data, documents (e.g. white papers, press releases, datasheets, FAQs, etc.), communications, downloads, files, text, images, photographs, graphics, videos, webcasts, publications, content, tools, resources, software, code, programs and products on Roll20 produced by Tailor Made.
+Orr Group materials are all the information, data, documents (e.g. white papers, press releases, datasheets, FAQs, etc.), communications, downloads, files, text, images, photographs, graphics, videos, webcasts, publications, content, tools, resources, software, code, programs and products on Roll20 produced by Orr Group.

-Tailor Made materials are protected by copyrights, trademarks, patents, trade secrets and all other intellectual property and proprietary rights, and any unauthorized use of the Tailor Made Materials may violate such laws and the Terms of Service.
+Orr Group materials are protected by copyrights, trademarks, patents, trade secrets and all other intellectual property and proprietary rights, and any unauthorized use of the Orr Group Materials may violate such laws and the Terms of Service.

-You agree not to copy, republish, frame, download, transmit, modify, adapt, create derivative works based on, rent, lease, loan, sell, assign, distribute, display, perform, license, sublicense or reverse engineer the Roll20 service or Tailor Made Materials or any portions of them.
+You agree not to copy, republish, frame, download, transmit, modify, adapt, create derivative works based on, rent, lease, loan, sell, assign, distribute, display, perform, license, sublicense or reverse engineer the Roll20 service or Orr Group Materials or any portions of them.

 You agree that you will not decompile, reverse engineer or otherwise attempt to discover the source code of the software.
 Any copying or redistribution of the software is prohibited, including any copying or reproduction of the software to any other server or location for further reproduction, redistribution or use on a service bureau basis.
 Any unauthorized use, copying or distribution of the software is expressly prohibited by law, and may result in severe civil and criminal penalties.
 Violators will be prosecuted to the maximum extent possible.

-The trademarks, logos and service marks displayed on this Site are the property of Tailor Made Solutions, LLC or other third parties.
-You are not permitted to use them without the prior written consent of Tailor Made Solutions, LLC or such third party that may own the Marks.
-Roll20 and the Roll20 logo are trademarks of Tailor Made Solutions, LLC.
+The trademarks, logos and service marks displayed on this Site are the property of The Orr Group, LLC or other third parties.
+You are not permitted to use them without the prior written consent of The Orr Group, LLC or such third party that may own the Marks.
+Roll20 and the Roll20 logo are trademarks of The Orr Group, LLC.

-* Tailor Made materials may not be modified or altered in any way.
+* Orr Group materials may not be modified or altered in any way.
-* Tailor Made materials on Roll20 may not be distributed or sold, rented, leased, licensed or otherwise made available to others.
+* Orr Group materials on Roll20 may not be distributed or sold, rented, leased, licensed or otherwise made available to others.
-* You may not remove any copyright or other proprietary notices contained in the Tailor Made materials.
+* You may not remove any copyright or other proprietary notices contained in the Orr Group materials.
-* You may not copy or distribute any graphics in the Tailor Made materials apart from their accompanying text.
+* You may not copy or distribute any graphics in the Orr Group materials apart from their accompanying text.
-* You will not quote or display Tailor Made materials, or any portions thereof, out of context.
+* You will not quote or display Orr Group materials, or any portions thereof, out of context.
-* Tailor Made reserves the right to revoke the authorization to view, download and print the Tailor Made materials available via Roll20 at any time, and any such use shall be discontinued immediately upon notice from Tailor Made.
+* Orr Group reserves the right to revoke the authorization to view, download and print the Orr Group materials available via Roll20 at any time, and any such use shall be discontinued immediately upon notice from Orr Group.
 * The rights granted to you constitute a license and not a transfer of title.
-* Any Tailor Made materials made available only upon payment of a fee may only be viewed, downloaded and printed subject to your payment of such fee.
+* Any Orr Group materials made available only upon payment of a fee may only be viewed, downloaded and printed subject to your payment of such fee.

 ##Who owns the IP of my campaigns and uploaded content?

-Tailor Made does not claim intellectual property rights over campaigns or uploaded content on Roll20.
+Orr Group does not claim intellectual property rights over campaigns or uploaded content on Roll20.

 We leave it to each Roll20 user to decide who should own the IP of the materials created using their Roll20 account.